Telementoring for Health Workforce Strengthening: Forging Virtual Communities During COVID-19 and Beyond

 With a depth of experience harnessing technology to work closely with partners in different countries and continents, the GSSHealth team was poised to expand its approach to virtual collaboration when the pandemic required a change in tactics.
 After launching an innovative telehealth education initiative in 2019 in collaboration with Project ECHO, a guided-practice program for telementoring from the University of New Mexico, GSSHealth further built on its virtual collaboration model in 2020.

-In 2020, GSSHealth leveraged the lessons learned from its 2019 Project ECHO pilot to scale-up its virtual mentoring initiative, creating virtual communities of practice for healthcare and public health professionals across 40 countries.
+From 2020 on, GSSHealth has leveraged the lessons learned from its 2019 Project ECHO pilot to scale-up its virtual mentoring initiative, creating virtual communities of practice for healthcare and public health professionals across 40 countries.

 “Our approach to virtual community-building is to work directly with project sponsors, in-country partners, and health workers to address the learning needs and challenges of staff at health centers in resource-limited settings,” says Jorge Martins, program coordinator for GSSHealth.
 “We are creating communities that allow public health specialists, front-line clinical staff, and medical laboratory technicians to share best practices across central and remote sites.”